eb4j/eb4j/README.md

 with this library; if not, write to the Free Software Foundation, Inc., 59 Temple Place, Suite 330, Boston, MA 02111-1307 USA

-## Why forked
+## Why forked and welcome contribution

-This project was forked from an original http://eb4j.osdn.jp.
-The original project seems stopping development over 5 years and there seems not to maintain issue tracking tickets.
+Here is a fork project from http://eb4j.osdn.jp which has discontinued its development in 2010.

 Here is a new place for eb4j project in order to maintain it by community basis, to accept patches and comments, and to improve library.